kadavilrahul/installation_methods/revo_dev/custom_instructions.md

     - Add meaningful comments and documentation
     - Follow SOLID principles
     - Write unit tests for new functionality
+    - Use minimum lines of code to write a function
+    - Build shellscript file run.sh to run all commands
 ```

 ### Method 2: Instruction Templates (Recommended)